 Sask Wheat check-off

-The Saskatchewan Wheat Development Commission (Sask Wheat) was established by the Saskatchewan Government in June of 2013 and collects a check-off of $0.52 per tonne, which became effective on August 1, 2013.
+The Sask Wheat check-off is $1.00 per tonne and is collected on all spring wheat and durum sold in Saskatchewan.
 This check-off will ensure there is funding in place for research, market development and promotion related to Saskatchewan-grown wheat.
-Through Sask Wheat’s elected Board of Directors, Saskatchewan producers will have a direct say in how these funds are invested.
+Through Sask Wheat’s elected Board of Directors, Saskatchewan producers have a direct say in how these funds are invested.